 - (b) when planned roadworks are cancelled at short notice and the cancellation has not yet been entered into the Roadworks Module, - (c) Incidents that have been notified to, or identified by, the Operating Company, and - (d) when Lane Closures or Lane Occupations have been, or are likely to be, put in place. - 5.5.12 To facilitate learning and feedback from the implementation of roadworks, the Operating Company shall monitor and evaluate predicted and actual delays.
 If the actual delay exceeds the predicted delay by any period greater than five (5) minutes, the Operating Company shall include within the Roadworks Module actual delays for all Code 4 works and for all codes of works designated in accordance with the 'Coding for estimated traffic delays' provided in Schedule 2 Scope, Appendix 5 Traffic Scotland, Attachment 5.2 Coding for Estimated Traffic Delays. - 5.5.13 If necessary, the Operating Company shall utilise equipment that can automatically determine traffic delays through roadworks and disseminate appropriate messages to the Network Operations Service Providers.
 Where the Operating Company considers the use of automatic traffic delay monitoring equipment necessary, it shall submit written proposals for the deployment of such equipment to the Director for consent.
-Where the Operating Company considers the use of automatic traffic delay monitoring equipment is not feasible, it shall instead deploy sufficient operational Contract Personnel to monitor traffic delays. - 5.5.14 Where the actual traffic delays exceed the predicted traffic delays by any period greater than fifteen (15) minutes, the Operating Company shall immediately notify the Network Operations Service Providers and the Director.
+Where the Operating Company considers the use of automatic traffic delays the use of automatic traffic delay monitoring equipment to the Director for consent.
+Where the Operating Company considers the use of automatic traffic delay monitoring equipment to the Director for consent.
+Where the Operating has a shall instead deploy sufficient operational Contract Personnel to monitor traffic delays. - 5.5.14 Where the actual traffic delays exceed the predicted traffic delays by any period greater than fifteen (15) minutes, the Operating Company shall immediately notify the Network Operations Service Providers and the Director.
 The Operating Company's Network Manager shall provide details of the discrepancy between the predicted and actual delays and propose suitable on Site corrective actions and keep the Director and Network Operations Service Providers briefed on the status of such roadworks. - 5.5.15 The Director may require the Operating Company to implement proposed corrective actions or suspend the implementation of Operations including roadworks in order to reduce traffic delays that he considers unacceptable.
 Where the suspension of Operations including roadworks due to unacceptable travel delays would have a negative impact on the safety of road users, the Director may allow the implementation of Operations including roadworks to continue until the Operating Company has resolved the negative impact by taking the necessary corrective actions.
 The Operating Company shall notify and liaise with the Network Operations Service Providers continuously in either situation.